-Crispy Egg and Sausage Breakfast Flautas are flour tortillas stuffed with scrambled eggs, sausage, and pepper jack cheese.
-Substitute a milder cheese if you don’t favor “spicy.”
-Perfect for breakfast or supper.
+Sneak Peek: These Crispy Breakfast Flautas (aka breakfast taquitos or tornados) are flour tortillas stuffed with scrambled eggs, sausage, and pepper jack cheese.

 Rich breakfast casseroles have had their day.
-The usual pancakes, waffles, and cinnamon rolls can be sugar overload in the morning.
-Regular eggs and bacon every day would make my husband happy, but not me.
+The usual pancakes, waffles, and cinnamon rolls can be sugar-overload in the morning.
+Regular eggs and bacon daily would make my husband happy, but not me.

-However, these Crispy Egg and Sausage Breakfast Flautas packed with eggs, sausage, and pepper jack cheese will make everybody smile.
-They’re especially good for the occasional breakfast-for-supper night.
+Flautas packed with eggs, sausage, and pepper jack cheese will make everybody smile.
+They’re perfect for the occasional breakfast-for-supper night.

 A thumbs-up from the guys…

 Recently, my husband hosted a small planning meeting with other guys from church.
 I pulled these

 The spicy heat of the pepper jack cheese and its small size is part of the appeal with guys.
 That means you can eat a lot of them without feeling stuffed.